Writing catchy titles for articles is a key part of On-Page SEO. Catchy article titles mean more clicks (CTR) from the search results.

 Most people believe that the experts never share their best secrets:

 - 17 Things About Ranking Signals the Experts Won't Tell You

 - 5 Things About Keyword Research the Pros Don't Want You to Know

 - Three Email Marketing Tips People Are Keeping to Themselves

-It also allows you to include a secondary keyword in your title”
+This technique has the added benefit that it allows you to include a secondary keyword in your title:

 - How to Remove Dirty Backlinks Without Jeopardizing Your Domain Authority